 The answer to whether or not you should supplement EPA and DHA largely depends on your current diet and lifestyle.
 These are fatty acids that are commonly found in fish and other seafood.
 If you regularly consume fatty fish like salmon, mackerel, or anchovies, then you may not need to supplement these nutrients.
 However, if you don’t consume seafood regularly or have dietary restrictions that limit your fish intake, supplementing with EPA and DHA may be beneficial.

-These fatty acids have been linked to numerous health benefits, including lower inflammation, improved brain function and mood, and a reduced risk of chronic diseases such as heart disease.
-Additionally, those who are pregnant or breastfeeding may especially benefit from supplementing with these nutrients.
 Ultimately, the decision to supplement should be based on your individual needs and health goals, and consulting with a healthcare professional can help provide personalized recommendations.